 Domestic students: Canadian students may arrange transportation from the airport using one of the following car services:

-International students arriving in Canada are required to quarantine in one of the following accommodations.
+International students arriving in Nova Scotia are required to quarantine in one of the following accommodations.
 It is your responsibility to make arrangements directly with the hotel and keep a copy of your booking to demonstrate your quarantine plan.
 To secure the rates listed below, you must contact the hotel directly.
 Do not book through the website or third-party websites.

 As stated above, these arrangements must be made before your leave for Nova Scotia.